twitocode/Tantalum/content/Notes/Religion/Unit 4 Review.md

 ___
 # Define responsibility
 Being morally accountable for one’s actions.
-Responsibility presumes knowl edge, freedom, and the ability to choose and to act
+Responsibility presumes knowledge, freedom, and the ability to choose and to act

 ---
-# Who is St. Thomas Aquinas and what is his contribution to moral thinking?
+# St. Thomas Aquinas’s contribution to moral thinking?
+He insisted that the ethical comes from the end that is inscribed in the nature of all creatures. **A person’s core is the desire for the good.**
+**God = highest good**
+People live the good life by using their intelligence and their capabilities.
+To use intellectual capacities, one must follow the natural law.
+- To him, it is the light of understanding placed in us by God, through it we know what we have to do and what to avoid (*reasoning*)

 ---
 # What is responsibility in a moral context?